pilars-protocols/pilars/src/index.md

 <dt id="2">2<dd >Data is Annotated:  contents, structure, provenance and access and reuse permissions are comprehensively described with metadata and licenses
 <dl>
 <dt id="2.1">2.1<dd >For each Storage Object, store metadata that describes (annotates) the object and (optionally) the files that make up the object.
 The metadata should be stored in a file or files with the data files.
 <dt id="2.2">2.2<dd >For [Protocol 2.1] use interoperable general-purpose linked-data metadata stored in a file format which has an Open Specification.
-This may be extended with domain-specific or ad hoc metadata (which may be in non linked-data formats) (FAIR-F1,2) and may be stored in additional files.
+This may be extended with domain-specific or ad hoc metadata (which may be in non linked-data formats) [FAIR-F1] [FAIR-F2] and may be stored in additional files.
-<dt id="2.3">2.3<dd >For each Storage Object, include at least one license document linked from the metadata using the appropriate  property for a  ‘license’  from the core vocabulary (eg http://schema.org/license), setting out in plain language how data may be used and/or redistributed and by whom (CARE (all) & FAIR-R1.1.).
+<dt id="2.3">2.3<dd >For each Storage Object, include at least one license document linked from the metadata using the appropriate  property for a  ‘license’  from the core vocabulary (eg http://schema.org/license), setting out in plain language how data may be used and/or redistributed and by whom ([CARE] & [FAIR-R1.1]).
 <dl>
-<dt id="2.3.1">2.3.1<dd >It is critical that data that does not have an Open Access or public domain license is not exposed via a portal without access controls and that confidential licenses themselves are not disseminated.Licensing may change, be withdrawn and new licenses added over time.
+<dt id="2.3.1">2.3.1<dd >It is critical that data that does not have an Open Access or public domain license is not exposed via a portal without access controls and that confidential licenses themselves are not disseminated.
+Licensing may change, be withdrawn and new licenses added over time.

 <dt id="2.3.2">2.3.2<dd >Documentation about licenses for deposit and archive-wide accession policies may also be stored with an object